 The purpose of a NgModule is to declare each thing you create in Angular, and group them together (like Java packages or PHP / C# namespaces).

-There is two kind of main structures:
+There are two kinds of main structures:

 - “declarations” is for things you’ll use in your templates: mainly components (~ views: the classes displaying data), but also directives and pipes,